Author: Michele at ScriptureStudy.Guide

 God Allows Persecution

 God allows the persecution of His children to save their souls and make them spiritually strong.
+God tells us that we will go through the Refiner’s fire while on this earth (Zechariah 13:9, Psalm 66:10, Job 23:10, 1 Peter 1:7).
 He will destroy the earthly life of one of His predestined if that is what is required to keep them on the narrow way.

-Paul was given “a thorn in the flesh,” or persecution, which he called “the messenger of Satan.”
-He said this thorn that he received was to buffer him (limit him) so he would not become prideful and of the world.
+Paul was given “a thorn in the flesh” which he called “the messenger of Satan.”
+And no, this messenger of Satan was not poor eyesight, but persecution by those controlled by devils which kept Paul in fear of his life.
+Paul said this thorn that he received was to buffer him (limit him) so he would not become prideful and of the world.

 Paul prayed and prayed for God to lift this persecution from him, but God refused him.
-Rather, God told Paul that His grace (salvation) is sufficient for him.
+Rather, God told Paul that His grace (eternal life) is sufficient for him.
 God further explained that the strength given by Him is made perfect in weakness (2 Corinthians 12:7-10).

 We do not know and cannot truly know anyone.
 We have no idea what kind of persecutions that others are going through.
 It does not matter what someone can do, or what they cannot do, or how long they do or don’t do it, or when.
 We do not know their motivations, their level of physical, emotional or intellectual ability, their spiritual life, or their heart.